Jewish bomb-threat suspect's mom wants to "apologize for his actions"

 ASHKELON, Israel — It looked like any normal bedroom inhabited by a geeky Israeli teenager: a Hebrew-English dictionary on the bookshelf, a game of Monopoly, and a small microscope on the desk.

-But it was here, in an upscale apartment in the Israeli coastal city of Ashkelon, that officials say a 19-year-old Israeli-American Jewish kid wreaked havoc across America.
+But it was here, in an upscale apartment in the Israeli coastal city of Ashkelon, that officials say a 18-year-old Israeli-American Jewish kid wreaked havoc across America.

-The teen, whose identity has been masked by the courts, is accused of calling in more than 100 bomb threats to Jewish community centers across 30 states earlier this year.

-Authorities said the teenager used sophisticated techniques to hide his identity and was only caught during an international operation involving the FBI.
-The teenager, who has been in police custody since he was arrested on March 23, was formally charged by the Justice Department on Friday.
+Authorities said the teenager, who U.S. officials identified as Michael Ron David Kadar, used sophisticated techniques to hide his identity and was only caught during an international operation involving the FBI.
+He has been in police custody since he was arrested on March 23, and was formally charged by the Justice Department on Friday.
 The Israeli police are also expected to charge him on Monday with up to 18 criminal counts, according to his lawyer.

-Earlier this month, the suspect's mother gave NBC News special access to her home.
+Earlier this month, Kadar's mother gave NBC News special access to her home.
 She defended her son by claiming his alleged behavior was caused by serious health problems.

 "After the police were here, and when I understood what he did, I was shocked and horrified," she said.